HUTIA TE RITO O TE HARAKEKE,

 ACEM has established a rōpū whakahaere/steering group to provide leadership for the College to develop a Māori Equity Strategy for implementation by the College and its members.

 ACEM is honoured to have been gifted the name Manaaki Mana for this strategy by Dame Naida Glavish, Chief Advisor, Tikanga Māori, Auckland District Health Board & Waitemata District Health Board.
 We thank Dame Naida for this generous gift.

-The Steering Group will be meeting to finalise the strategy in early December 2018.
-We’ll then begin an extensive consultation with our stakeholders.
+The Manaaki Mana Steering Group met to finalise the strategy in early December 2018.
+The strategy is now provided for consultation to our stakeholders.

 We look forward to launching the strategy at Te Wero, the ACEM Winter Symposium in Rotorua, Aotearoa New Zealand (30 April – 3 May 2019).